davidmreed/ktema-org-zola/content/articles/2023-01-24-understanding-build-orgs-environmental-dependencies.md

 Any static reference of this kind creates the dependency on the Record Type feature.

-Likewise, Apex code can establish an install-time dependency on a non-Public Sharing Model for an sObject.
+Likewise, Apex code can establish an install-time dependency on a non-Public Sharing Model for an sObject, whether standard or custom, from outside the package.
 Such a dependency requires that the Sharing Model for that sObject be set to (for example) `Private` before the package is installed.
-The sObject may be standard or custom, but can't be part of the package itself.

-These dependencies are satisfied via the confusingly-named `orgSettings` key in the scratch org definition file.
-This key allows you to specify default Record Types and Sharing Models in the build org.
-(We'll see exactly how this works under the hood in Part 2).

 If we start by building our package, containing the example above, with a non-suitable build org definition: